 - Tingly or numb hands

-Panic attacks can happen anytime, anywhere, and without warning.
-One you experience one, you may live in fear of another attack and may avoid places that trigger you into an attack.
-For some people, fear takes over their lives and they cannot leave their homes and they become a prisoner to their disorder.
+Unfortunately panic attacks can happen anytime, anywhere, and without warning.
+Once you experience one, you may live in fear of having another attack and therefore you may avoid places that could potentially trigger you into an attack.
+For some people, this fear takes over their lives and they cannot leave their homes and sadly they become a prisoner to their disorder.

 There are many different ways to manage anxiety.
 I wrote an article a few years ago for the Elephant Journal magazine which was really popular and helped a number of people – click here to read this amazing article!

-Taken from this article I provide you with 5 proven techniques to cope with your anxiety without medicine by “grounding” or “earthing”.
+Taken from this article I am providing you with 5 proven techniques to cope with your anxiety with or without medicine by “grounding” or “earthing”.